Saturday, December 25, 2021

 blue eyes gone black, unwandering,

-while nose pokes nose,
+when nose pokes nose,

 ribbing a liquid mirror with each breath.

-this man in a brown moon,
+a man in a brown moon,

 bubbles for craters, he cannot hide.

-dimples burst up
+his dimples burst upward

-near an airbrushed smile of curves and glass.
+round an airbrushed smile of curves and glass.

-and that head, whaaaaaa?
+and his head, whaaaaaa?

 far more eggish than realized.

-absurd with wrinkles,
+absurd with wrinkles

-per the tap of a fingertip.
+per tap of fingertip.

-you peppy fool,
+you peppy fool!

 the pedestal of your importance